 Publishing an app on OEM’s may reduce the marketing budget by half compared to what would be spent on Google Play.
 Of course, with the same number of users generated.

 Also, the alternative app store efficiency plays a huge impact on the performance of campaigns.
 Why?
 Because users are not redirected through a tracking link.
 The chosen app is instead being downloaded directly from the advertisement.
 It opens once the download is completed.

 With this, mainly the conversion rates are impacted drastically.
-For example, CVR on Google Play downloads are around 2-5% with our traffic.
+For example, CVR on Google Play downloads is around 2-5% of our traffic.
 It jumps up to 10-15% with OEM’s.
 These massive differences allow the app to achieve users at 2x to 5x lower cost than they would be able to get normally.

 To Sum It All Up…